-Sales tax revenues in FY 2025-26 are expected to decrease by \$2 million, or 8.6 percent, compared to the FY 2024-25 adopted budget, as discussed during the FY 2024-25 Mid-Year budget meeting in February 2025.
-The City's sales tax revenue is particularly sensitive to gas prices, as gasoline sales tax makes up a significant portion of overall sales tax revenue.
-As such, any major fluctuations in gas prices can directly affect revenue performance.
+Sales tax revenues in FY 2025-26 are expected to decrease by \$2 million, or 8.6 percent, compared to the FY 2024-25 adopted budget.
+As discussed during the FY 2024-25 Mid-Year budget meeting in February 2025.
+The City's sales tax revenue is particularly sensitive to gas prices as gasoline sales tax makes up a significant portion of the City's overall sales tax revenue, so any major changes in gas prices can directly affect our revenue performance.
 At mid-year, California was experiencing lower gasoline prices.
 With the planned closures of refineries in the East Bay, the impact on gasoline price remains to be seen.
-In response, and based on updated guidance from the City's sales tax consultant, a FY 2024-25 mid-year adjustment was made to revise the sales tax forecast downward.
+To reflect this change, and per the City's sales tax consultant, a FY 2024-25 mid-year adjustment was made to revise the sales tax forecast downward.
 For FY 2025-26, projected sales tax revenue is \$21.2 million.
-While this is \$2.0 million lower than the FY 2024-25 adopted budget, it is slightly higher than the revised mid-year estimate.
+While this is \$2.0 million lower than the FY 2024-25 adopted budget, it is slightly above the revised mid-year estimate.
 This projection aligns with the updated trend and reflects a stabilization in revenue following the reclassification.

 Transient Occupancy Tax (TOT) revenue has experienced a strong recovery since the pandemic, reflecting renewed domestic travel activity.
-However, recent declines in international tourism raise concerns, and the full extent of their impact on TOT revenue remain to be seen.
+However, recent declines in international tourism raise concerns, and the full extent of their impact on TOT revenue remains to be seen.
 In FY 2024-25, hotel occupancy reached 66 percent.
 For FY 2025-26, we project a 68% occupancy rate.
 Based on this assumption, staff expects TOT revenue to increase by \$0.8 million, representing a 5.4% increase over last year's adopted budget.

 Other Tax revenues, comprised primarily of the Business License Tax and Commercial Parking Tax, continue the upward trend projected at mid-year.
 At that time, Business License Tax revenue was revised upward by \$1 million.
 This additional increase results in a total of \$2 million above the prior year's adopted budget, driven by the voter-approved tax update.
-Staff have increased Commercial Parking Tax revenue to match current-year actuals.
+Staff have increased Commercial Parking Tax revenue to match current year actuals.

 Franchise Fee revenues are expected to remain flat in FY 2025-26 compared to FY 2024-25.
-The total includes a one-time electronic billboard revenue of \$1.4 million, which was originally budgeted in FY 2024-25.
+The total includes a one-time electronic billboard revenue of \$1.4 million originally budgeted for FY 2024-25.
 However, due to delays in receiving the funds, this amount is being carried forward into FY 2025-26.
-The revenue is not expected to recur in future years and should be treated as a one-time adjustment rather than ongoing income.
+The revenue is not anticipated to recur in future years and should be treated as a one-time adjustment rather than ongoing income.

 Licenses and Permit revenues remained relatively stable prior to FY 2022-23, supported by strong construction activity and robust economic development throughout the City.
-A surge in permits issued occurred in FY 2022-23 as developers rushed to submit applications ahead of anticipated building code changes and fee increases, resulting in a temporary spike.
+The City saw a surge in permits issued in FY 2022-23, when developers rushed to submit applications ahead of anticipated building code changes and fee increases, causing a temporary spike.